-Photographs taken during Zoe’s six-month residency of people living and working in and around Tarset and those taken during her Border walk, are being shown in her end of residency exhibition.
-See below for details.
+Photographs taken during Zoe’s six-month residency of people living and working in and around Tarset and those taken during her Border walk were shown in her end of residency exhibition.

-Zoe has also been working on an Artist’s Book which is being published by VARC in a limited edition with a free small print, and essay by Dr Mike Collier of WALK Research Group, University of Sunderland is available now to order from the shop (click here) or at the exhibition.
+Zoe also created an Artist’s Book published by VARC in a limited edition with a free small print, and essay by Dr Mike Collier of WALK Research Group, University of Sunderland is available now to order from the shop (click here) or at the exhibition.
 We are very grateful for the financial support of WALK in the production of the book.

-Whilst in residence, Zoe Childerley has been leading cyanotype workshops in local schools – Greenhaugh, West Woodburn and Otterburn which were much enjoyed by the children.
+Whilst in residence, Zoe Childerley led cyanotype workshops in local schools – Greenhaugh, West Woodburn and Otterburn which were much enjoyed by the children.
 And she and artist Loz Atkinson welcomed a group of students o Highgreen from Hexham Priory School recently for a day painting and making simple photographs.

 Image: Zoe Childerley Artist’s Talk; photo Tim Bird